paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

   (A) the term “adjusted gross income” means—

-    (i) in the case of a dependent student, the adjusted gross income (as defined in [section 62 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section62&num=0&edition=prelim)) of the student’s parents in the second tax year preceding the academic year; and
+    (i) in the case of a dependent student, for the second tax year preceding the academic year—

+      (I) the adjusted gross income (as defined in [section 62 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section62&num=0&edition=prelim)) of the student’s parents; plus

+      (II) for Federal Pell Grant determinations made for academic years beginning on or after July 1, 2026, the foreign income (as described in [section 1087vv(b)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087vv/b/5&num=0&edition=prelim)) of the student’s parents; and

-    (ii) in the case of an independent student, the adjusted gross income (as defined in [section 62 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section62&num=0&edition=prelim)) of the student (and the student’s spouse, if applicable) in the second tax year preceding the academic year;
+    (ii) in the case of an independent student, for the second tax year preceding the academic year—

+      (I) the adjusted gross income (as defined in [section 62 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section62&num=0&edition=prelim)) of the student (and the student’s spouse, if applicable); plus

+      (II) for Federal Pell Grant determinations made for academic years beginning on or after July 1, 2026, the foreign income (as described in [section 1087vv(b)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087vv/b/5&num=0&edition=prelim)) of the student (and the student’s spouse, if applicable);

   (B) the term “family size” has the meaning given the term in [section 1087vv(k) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087vv/k&num=0&edition=prelim);